justiceadamsUNI/Klein-Compiler/Compiler/README.txt

 This is the code repository for the Klein Compiler we are writing.
 We are implementing a Klein compiler that will translate .kln files into machine language.
 This compiler implementation is written in C++.
-Currently, we have a working Scanner which converts characters in a .kln file into tokens, and a parser that validates Klein programs.
+Currently, we have a working Scanner which converts characters in a .kln file into tokens, a parser that validates Klein programs and produces an AST tree, and a Semantic analyzer for static code analysis on a given AST tree.
 We developed this using a feature-branch workflow utilizing  Github.
 View the repo here:
 (https://github.com/justiceadamsUNI/Klein-Compiler) You'll notice the repo has an extra outer directory for various reasons including continuous integration purposes.